davidgsd/AllScan/README.md

 SECURITY NOTE: User login support has not yet been implemented.
 If your node webserver is PUBLICLY accessible you should set up password protection on the /allscan/ directory.
 If you do not know how to do that, it is NOT recommended that you install AllScan at this time.
 In the next few weeks a login system will be implemented in AllScan, but currently anyone who has access to your node's IP address will have access to the /allscan/ directory (if they know to check that specific url).
 If you are using your node only on your local home network and do not have an external port mapped in your internet router to port 80 on your node then having a login and password is generally not necessary, but can still be enabled easily with a few simple steps to enable Apache directory authentication, such as described in this [article](https://www.digitalocean.com/community/tutorials/how-to-set-up-password-authentication-with-apache-on-ubuntu-20-04)

 Also note: I have not yet tested AllScan on a node with EchoLink enabled but that will soon be fully supported.

+# If you don't yet have a node
+Check out the following QRZ Post: [https://forums.qrz.com/index.php?threads/how-to-build-a-professional-grade-full-duplex-allstar-node-for-under-200.839842/](How To Build a High-Quality Full-Duplex AllStar Node for Under $200).

 # Troubleshooting / FAQs
 If you get a permissions error when trying to Add a Favorite in AllScan, check that the /var/www/html/supermon dir has 775 permissions and www-data group, and that the /var/www/html/supermon/favorites.ini file exists and has 664 permissions and www-data as the group.
 These settings should already be that way if your Supermon install is properly working, otherwise it would not be able to edit and save the favorites.ini file.
 As a test you can go into Supermon, click the Configuration Editor button and try adding a blank line to favorites.ini and see if it saves OK.
 If not, there was something off with the Supermon install.
 In that case you might want to check on the Supermon groups.io page to let them know, or just run the following commands to correct those settings: